iuqaiser/ly-iuq-technova23-project/README.md

 # ly-iuq-technova23-project
-Object recognition app for the visually impaired
+Object recognition app for people with visual impairments